hyrsh/homelab-rpi/mkdocs/docs/08_ansible/lp_ansible.md

   myvar1: "hello"
 ```

-Ansible uses "variable sourcing" which is a way to consume custom configuration from a file, environment variable or extra-variable.
+Ansible uses "variable sourcing" which is a way to consume custom configuration from a file, environment variables or extra-variables.
 The default path for ansible to look for such files is in the "group_vars" directory ([and many more places](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#understanding-variable-precedence), but we keep it simple for now).

 The variables shown in the */ansible/group_vars/all* file can be accessed with the "dot-notation" (e.g. myblock1.myvar1) representing grouping/hierarchical structures.
 This is important, since we can make our instructions (tasks in roles) highly dynamic (we want that!).